ebu/ebu-tt-live-toolkit/docs/source/configurator.rst

     │ │ │   ├─ uri (when "websocket-legacy") : URI to listen for connections on, default "ws://localhost:9001"
     │ │ │   ├─ proxy (when "websocket") : HTTP proxy in format ADDR:PORT
     │ │ │   ├─ listen (when "websocket") : Socket to listen on for /subscribe connection requests i.e: ws://ADDR:PORT, default "ws://localhost:9001"
-    │ │ │   └─ client (when "websocket") : List of /publish connections to make
+    │ │ │   └─ connect (when "websocket") : List of /publish connections to make.
+Expected values are URL strings.
-    │ │ │      └─ TODO: what goes here ????
+    │ │ │      └─ Example: ws://<host>:<port>/<sequenceIdentifier>/publish
     │ │ └─adapters : see below
     │ ├─input : the input settings for the node, if applicable │ │ ├─carriage : the carriage mechanism to use to emit outgoing documents